itselts/adventofcode/2022/README.md

 ## Day 19 - Not Enough Minerals
 ### Part 1
-- Stack-based BFS of mining geode blueprints at depth 24.
+- Stack-based BFS of finding the maximuim geode mined by a blueprint at depth 24.
 - Optimisation required with branch pruning
     - No need to build more robots than the maximum possible expenditure of that ore for a turn
     - Cut a branch short if it can never reach the current geode maximum